yuchenlin/LLM-Blender/README.md

 - To facilitate large-scale evaluation, we introduce a benchmark dataset, **MixInstruct**, which is a mixture of multiple instruction datasets featuring oracle pairwise comparisons for testing purposes.
 - MixInstruct is the first large-scale dataset consisting of responses from 11 popular open-source LLMs on the instruction-following dataset.
 Each split of train/val/test contains 100k/5k/5k examples.
 - MixInstruct instruct is collected from 4 famous instruction dataset: Alpaca-GPT4, Dolly-15k, GPT4All-LAION and ShareGPT.
 The ground-truth outputs comes from either ChatGPT, GPT-4 or human annotations.
 - MixInstruct is evaluated by both auto-metrics including BLEURT, BARTScore, BERTScore, etc. and ChatGPT.
-We provide 4771 examples on test split that is evaluated by ChatGPT through pariwise comparison.
+We provide 4771 examples on test split that is evaluated by ChatGPT through pairwise comparison.
 - Code to construct the dataset: [`get_mixinstruct.py`](./llm_blender/download_dataset/get_mixinstruct.py)
 - HuggingFace 🤗 [Dataset link](https://huggingface.co/datasets/llm-blender/mix-instruct)